goci-io/aws-saml-provider/README.md

 ![terraform](https://github.com/goci-io/aws-saml-provider/workflows/terraform/badge.svg?branch=master)

 This module creates an AWS SAML Provider by using the provided `metadata.xml`.
-You can also change the path to the provider config.
+You can also change the path to the provider config or set `saml_provider_metadata` to the full metadata content.
 Additionally an IAM role is created which grants `PowerUser` permissions and permissions defined in `permissions`.
 When desired you can also create an alias record pointing to your SAML login URL for convenience.

 ### Usage